CaffeinatedSysOps/CaffeinatedSysOps/README.md

 - https://chasewillits.com

-I am a system administrator with full domain knowledge for Microsoft Windows Ecosystems with a focus Microsoft Endpoint Configuration Manager.
+I am a system administrator with full domain knowledge for Microsoft Windows Ecosystems with a focus in Microsoft Endpoint Configuration Manager and related vulnerability remediation efforts.
 I am skilled with Linux and MacOS adminstration.
 //todo
 <!---